kamaal111/codemod-kit/README.md

 export type Codemod = {
   name: string;
   languages: Set<NapiLang> | Array<NapiLang>;
-  commitMessage: string;
   transformer: (content: SgRoot<TypesMap> | string, filename?: Optional<string>) => Promise<Modifications>;
 };
 ```

 - `name`: The name of the codemod.
 - `languages`: The languages the codemod applies to.
-- `commitMessage`: The commit message to use when applying the codemod.
 - `transformer`: The function that transforms the code.

 ### `Modifications`